Total Internal Reflection

 Explain why a fish in water cannot see objects above the water surface beyond a certain angle.

-Total internal reflection can only occur when light travels from a _______ medium to a _______ medium.
+Explain why total internal reflection does not occur when light travels from air to water.